hugmanrique/Cellarium/README.md

 </dependency>
 ```

-You will need to have Java 11 or later (older versions _might_ work).
+You will need to have Java 8 or later.

 ## Usage